dlee658/uoa-webrtc-customize/README.md

 # Technology Stack
-The project was implemented using WebRTC, Socket.io and Node.js.
+The project was implemented using WebRTC, Socket.io, Node.js and Bootstrap.

 # Features
-- Selective video sharing between multi-participants
+- Selective video sharing between multi-participants (user can select who to share their video feed)
-- Selective audio stream between multi-participants
+- Selective audio stream between multi-participants (user can select who to share their audio feed)
 - Multi-participants
 - Toggling of video stream
 - Toggling of audio stream (mute & un-mute)